CLIUtils/CLI11/CONTRIBUTING.md

 * Once you make the PR, tests will run to make sure your code works on all supported platforms
 * The test coverage is also measured, and that should remain 100%
 * Formatting should be done with clang-format, otherwise the format check will not pass.
-However, it is trivial to apply this to your PR, so don't worry about this check
+However, it is trivial to apply this to your PR, so don't worry about this check.
+If you do have clang-format, just run `scripts/check_style.sh`